 - Fill color as the background color (in this case ‘white’).

 If you have data with multiple rows and you want a Print of only specific rows or range like here, we want the information of a few team members.
 For this, we use options Print Area.

 - Open worksheet Rows

 - Under Page Setup clicks on the Print area

 Use of Custom View in Printing

-If you want to print of a page but at the same time you want to ignore one column from being printed in same sheet.
+If you want to print a page but at the same time, you want to ignore one column from being printed on the same sheet.

-Like here we have five columns and two columns are of same heading i.e. Unit Price one is cost price and the other is selling Price.
-Our task is to give Print after eliminating one column.
+Like here we have five columns and two columns are of the same heading i.e. Unit Price one is cost price and the other is selling Price.
+Our task is to make sure the actual price column does not show.

 - Open the Worksheet, Custom view

 - Select tab View